XulbuX/XulbuX/README.md

 - 🌐 Exploring the intersection of gaming and programming

 ## 🔍 Current Focus

 - 🐍 Mastering the art of Python
+- ...
+Trying to learn more about C# and C++
+- ...
+Getting to know Java and it's features
 - 🖥️ Crafting beautiful web experiences with HTML, CSS and JS (+ Inertia, VUE, PHP, etc.)
 - 🛠️ Diving deep into the world of designing for the perfect user experience